Our Ten Practices

 4. Our Assessment Process

-Our church planters assessment is really an on-going process over many months, including pre-assessment interviews, an in-depth 3-day Assessment Centre, as well as “on-the-job” assessment that happens during apprenticeship.
+Our church planters assessment is really an ongoing process over many months, including pre-assessment interviews, an in-depth 3-day Assessment Centre, as well as an on-the-job assessment that happens during apprenticeship.

 All potential church planters are required to attend an in-depth, three day, Church Planters Assessment Centre, run by the C2C network.
-Multiple assessors will interview and observe the candidates over a 3-day period to discern their potential for church planting based on “10 Dimensions” of a church planter.
+Multiple assessors will interview and observe the candidates over a 3-day period to discern their potential for church planting based on ten distinct dimensions and 34 competencies of a church planter.
 Those who are recommended as potential planters by the Assessment Team will proceed to our Apprenticeship Program.

 5. Covenant Agreement